First-order Lagrangian and Hamiltonian of Lovelock gravity: Introduction

 The General Relativity (GR), Gauss-Bonnet (GB) and more generally Lovelock \cite{LanLov} Lagrangians, being (quasi) linear in the second derivatives of the metric, yield second-order field equations (see e.g. \cite{DM} for a review).

-There must hence exist \textit{first-order} Lagrangians, depending only on the metric and its first derivative normal to a foliation, which differ from Lovelock's by adding adequate boundary terms, so that they produce the same dynamics but with Dirichlet boundary conditions.
+There must hence exist \textit{first-order} Lagrangians, which do not depend on the metric's second derivative normal to a foliation, and which differ from Lovelock's by adding adequate boundary terms, so that they produce the same dynamics but with Dirichlet boundary conditions.

 In general relativity, a boundary term to be added to the Einstein-Hilbert Lagrangian to yield a Dirichlet variational principle was proposed by Gibbons, Hawking \cite{GHY} and York \cite{York:1972sj} (GHY).
 Its generalization to GB and Lovelock theories was obtained by Myers \cite{Myers}, see also \cite{MuHo,Davis,GravWill,MisOl}.